Your company name is important. It’s your first impression, and it’s how people will remember you.

-In this article, we’ll explain when reserving a business name is necessary and guide you through all the steps involved.
+In this article, we’ll explain when reserving a business name can be helpful and guide you through all the steps involved.

 Are You Required to Reserve a Business Name?